treigerm/WaterNet/README.md

 S2A_OPER_MSI_L1C_TL_SGS__20160719T112949_20160719T165219_A005611_T30UVE_N02_04_01
 S2A_OPER_MSI_L1C_TL_SGS__20161115T101822_20161115T171903_A007312_T32TQR_N02_04_01
 L1C_T30UXC_A007999_20170102T111441
 S2A_OPER_MSI_L1C_TL_SGS__20161129T100308_20161129T134154_A007512_T33TYN_N02_04_01
 ```
+After you downloaded the image, place them in a directory named `Sentinel-2` under the `input` directory.
 Please take a look at the config.py file to see which shapefiles belong to which satellite images.

+## Pull requests welcome

+I am new to geospatial analysis and writing machine learning code, so if you have ideas about how to improve this program you are more than welcome to open an issue or create a pull request!

 ## Acknowledgements